AkshatAggarwal14/Competitive-Programming/Learning/Graph/README.md

 ### Uses of BFS:

-It can be used to find shortest distance between 2 nodes.<br>
+1. It can be used to find shortest distance between 2 nodes.

-We can fix a node and find shortest distance from it to all other nodes.
+2. We can fix a node and find ***shortest distance*** from it to all other nodes.

+3. We can also use BFS to find the predecessors/parent of a given node and then use that to ***[backtrack to the shortest path from one node to another](./1193.cpp)***<br>

 <p align="center">
     <img src="Images/shortest.png" alt="Graph"/>